 Large and well-camouflaged, a praying mantis can be a startling discovery in the garden!
-These large green or brown insects can grow up to 6 inches long.
-They will eat any insect smaller than them, including other praying mantises!
+These green or brown insects can grow up to 6 inches long.
+They will eat any insect smaller than they are, including other praying mantises!
 For this reason, the praying mantis is often found alone.
+We consider praying mantises to be generally good for the garden, as they are part of a balanced ecosystem.
+However, they do eat beneficial insects as well as pests.

 "Mantis" is a common name for all of the insects within the "Mantid" family, which includes primarily tropical species.
-The most common mantids in America are the European, the Chinese, and the Carolina mantis.
-The Carolina is the only native mantis - the others were introduced to control pests in gardens.
+The most common mantids in America are the European, the Chinese, and the Carolina.
+The Carolina is the only mantis native to the United States; the others were introduced to control pests in gardens.